Wire report

 After the full-time whistle Cape Verde’s players formed a huddle around their head coach, Bubista, eyes straining at the tiny moving images on a mobile phone.
 They sought the certainty that a dream had come true and, when the outcome nearly 1,000 miles away in Guadalajara was confirmed, erupted in unfathomable joy.
 Dailon Livramento, the centre-forward, leapt on to the back of his teammate “Diney” Borges.
 Everyone in view grabbed the nearest person to embrace and then came all the flags, the islands represented by their 10 stars made famous during one of the World Cup’s most compelling underdog stories in decades.
 One of them was waved in the stands by Ana Cândida Évora, the mother of their remarkable goalkeeper Vozinha.
 Others made their way on to the pitch and what a sight it was when the entire squad, visibly buzzing to a man, stayed still for long enough to pose for photographs in fr

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 After the full-time whistle Cape Verde’s players formed a huddle around their head coach, Bubista, eyes straining at the tiny moving images on a mobile phone.
 They sought the certainty that a dream had come true and, when the outcome nearly 1,000 miles away in Guadalajara was confirmed, erupted in unfathomable joy.
 Dailon Livramento, the centre-forward, leapt on to the back of his teammate “Diney” Borges.
 Everyone in view grabbed the nearest person to embrace and then came all the flags, the islands represented by their 10 stars made famous during one of the World Cup’s most compelling underdog stories in decades.
 One of them was waved in the stands by Ana Cândida Évora, the mother of their remarkable goalkeeper Vozinha.
 Others made their way on to the pitch and what a sight it was when the entire squad, visibly buzzing to a man, stayed still for long enough to pose for photographs in fr

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Cape Verde continue fairytale World Cup debut after Saudi Arabia draw books last-32 spot, After the full-time whistle Cape Verde’s players formed a huddle around their head coach, Bubista, eyes straining at the tiny moving images on a mobile phone.
+According to The Guardian’s linked item, Cape Verde continue fairytale World Cup debut after Saudi Arabia draw books last-32 spot, After the full-time whistle Cape Verde’s players formed a huddle around their head coach, Bubista, eyes straining at the tiny moving images on a mobile phone.
 They sought the certainty that a dream had come true and, when the outcome nearly 1,000 miles away in Guadalajara was confirmed, erupted in unfathomable joy.
 Dailon Livramento, the centre-forward, leapt on to the back of his teammate “Diney” Borges.
 Everyone in view grabbed the nearest person to embrace and then came all the flags, the islands represented by their 10 stars made famous during one of the World Cup’s most compelling underdog stories in decades.
 One of them was waved in the stands by Ana Cândida Évora, the mother of their remarkable goalkeeper Vozinha.
 Others made their way on to the pitch and what a sight it was when the entire squad, visibly buzzing to a man, stayed still for long enough to pose for photographs in fr

 Context